kissofjudase23/Doc-DSA/coding_interview.md

     * Approach2: Binary Search, Time:O(logn), Space:O(1)
       * Standard Binary Search
       * boundaries
-        * left boundary: The values before left boundary are less than the target.
+        * left: The values before left boundary are less than the target.
-        * right boundary: the values after right boundary are greater than the target.
+        * right: the values after right boundary are greater than the target.
       * If the target not found:
         * return not_found (-1)
       * Python